Today I'm working on what I like to call my closet line-up.

 At this point, I immediately start with the things I know I'm done with for the season, sundresses and true summer items that I can pack away or toss back to Goodwill, depending on how they lived it up this summer.

-The bins that had been holding my fall/winter things are now empty because everything is on the bed, so I can start putting in the sundresses etc. as I go.
+everything is on the bed, so I can start putting in the sundresses etc. as I go.

 Next, I sift through the stacks and pull out the most favorite things I see.
 The ones I can't wait to wear because I miss how great they feel on me.